-The Court, in the exercise of its discretion, may order a debtor's attorney to file a fee application in any case and may direct disgorgement of all or part of the fee if the Court finds the fee to be unreasonable or paid in violation of the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules.
+The Court, in the exercise of its discretion, may order a debtor's attorney to file a fee application in any case and may direct disgorgement of all or part of the fee if the Court finds the fee to be unreasonable or paid in violation of the Bankruptcy Code, the Bankruptcy Rules, or these Rules.
 See 11 U.S.C. § 329.